 You can turn over an unsecured debt to a collection agency, which normally asks for 30 to 50 percent of the collected debt and expenses.
 But, if you are owed a lot and you believe the debt is collectible, hire an attorney.
 With unsecured debt, or when the collateral is not enough to pay the debt and out-of-court attempts don't work (payment plans or compromise), you'll have to bring suit.
 Otherwise, an unsecured creditor generally can't take action to collect without the debtor's consent.

-The creditor usually can’t begin collecting until a lawsuit is filed and a Judge enters a judgment against the debtor.
-A secured creditor can ask the court for permission to retake its collateral prior to judgment being entered (in a procedure called (“replevin”) as long as that collateral isn’t real estate.
-Otherwise, the debtor has the opportunity to respond (usually within 20 days) to the creditor’s lawsuit and is entitled to a trial to prove that the property should not be returned.
+The creditor usually can't begin collecting until a lawsuit is filed and a judge enters a judgment against the debtor.
+A secured creditor can ask the court for permission to retake its collateral before judgment is entered (in a procedure called ("replevin") as long as that collateral isn't real estate.
+Otherwise, the debtor has the opportunity to respond (usually within 20 days) to the creditor's lawsuit and is entitled to a trial to prove that the property should not be returned.